GrabAds Platform

 Report generation moved from a multi-day manual process to on-demand, within the platform

-Excel, Tableau, and internal exports unified into a single ads management platform
+Scattered spreadsheets, BI tools, and internal exports unified into a single product

 Reflection

-Coming into an unfamiliar domain with a tight delivery timeline pushed me to learn quickly and prioritise ruthlessly.
-The ops team interviews were the most valuable investment of the project.
-Without a clear picture of how they actually worked, the dashboard would have been shaped by assumptions about what an analytics product should look like rather than what this team needed.
+Coming into an unfamiliar domain on a tight timeline forced quick learning and ruthless prioritisation.
+The ops team interviews were the best investment of the project: without a clear picture of how they actually worked, the dashboard would have been shaped by assumptions about what an analytics product should look like rather than what this team needed.

 Looking back, I'd have pushed harder on the visual design.
-Because this was a 0-to-1 product and we were aligning broadly with the merchant platform's visual language, the safe path was to prioritise functionality and consistency over exploration.
-That was the right call for the timeline, but there was likely more room to find a more considered, visually interesting direction than we took.
+Aligning with the merchant portal's visual language was the right call for the timeline, but there was likely room for a more considered, visually interesting direction than the safe path we took.

 The broader lesson: on data-heavy products, structure is the design.
 Getting the information hierarchy right mattered more than any visual decision that followed.